starfive-tech/VisionFive2/README.md

 ## Quick Build Instructions

 Below are the quick building for the initramfs image `image.fit` which could be translated to board through tftp and run on board.
-The completed toolchain, `u-boot-spl.bin.normal.out`, `evb_fw_payload.img`, `image.fit` will be generated under `work/` directory.
+The completed toolchain, `u-boot-spl.bin.normal.out`, `visionfive2_fw_payload.img`, `image.fit` will be generated under `work/` directory.
 The completed build tree will consume about 15G of disk space.

 	$ make -j$(nproc)